Election & Voting Information

 Registering to Vote

-If you have recently moved to the City of Brighton, you must register to vote at your new address at least 15 days prior to the frist scheduled election.
+If you have recently moved to the City of Brighton, you must register to vote at your new address at least 15 days prior to the first scheduled election.
 You can also register to vote within the 14 day period up to and including election day, however you must complete your registration at the City Clerk's office with proof of residency.
 The most convenient way to complete this process is at the City Clerk's Office located at 200 N. First Street.
-If you were previously registered in the State of Michigan, your voter registration can be updated in our office and you will automatically receive an address change sticker for your driver’s license within 30 days.
-You may also register on line through the Michigan Secretary of State or use the mail in form provided here.
+If you were previously registered in the State of Michigan, your voter registration can be updated in our office and you will automatically receive an address change sticker (if you have an enhanced ID an updated one will be mailed to you) for your driver’s license within 30 days.
+You may also register on line through the Michigan Secretary of State here .

 Voters are required to present picture identification as part of the application to vote process.
 The Election Inspector will check the photo and name appearing on the identification to verify the voter’s identity.
 Acceptable forms of picture identification are:

 - Michigan driver's license or Michigan personal identification card

 - Driver's license or personal identification card issued by another state

 - Military identification card with photo